UnitedSapiens/UnitedSapiens/README.md

 # :sun_with_face:&nbsp; The Zodiac Program

-<p align="justify">The Project Management Institute (<a href="https://www.pmi.org/">www.pmi.org</a>) defines a program as a group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually.
-Programs may contain elements of work outside of the scope of the discrete projects in the program.
-The Zodiac Program is a set of projects that I stated last March and intend to complete in one year.</p>
+<p align="justify">The Project Management Institute (<a href="https://www.pmi.org/">www.pmi.org</a>) defines a program as *"a group of related projects managed in a coordinated way to obtain benefits and control not available from managing them individually; programs may contain elements of work outside of the scope of the discrete projects in the program"*.
+The <b>Zodiac Program</b> is a series of projects that I started last March and that I intend to complete over the course of one year (2022 – 2023).</p>

-- :aries: Project Aries (March 21 – April 19): &nbsp; The United Sapiens [landing page](https://www.united-sapiens.org/) &nbsp; &nbsp; :heavy_check_mark:
+- :aries: Project Aries (March 21 – April 19) : &nbsp; [The United Sapiens landing page](https://www.united-sapiens.org/) &nbsp; &nbsp; :heavy_check_mark:
-- :taurus: Project Taurus [April 20 – May 20]: &nbsp; Political Spectrum Test
+- :taurus: Project Taurus (April 20 – May 20): &nbsp; Political Spectrum Test
 - :gemini: Project Gemini: May 21 – June 21
 - :cancer: Project Cancer: June 22 – July 22
 - :leo: Project Leo: July 23 – August 22